Everything Means Nothing: Singles

 The album was preceded by three singles: "Hot Girl Bummer", "Me & Ur Ghost", and "Queen of Broken Hearts".
 Those singles were included on the first half of the album released on July 17, 2020 alongside the promotional singles "I Feel Bad", "I Feel 2 Much", and "I Felt That".
 "If I Were U" with Lauv was also released as the final promotional single on August 19.

 Track listing

-All tracks written by Matthew Musto and Andrew Goldstein, except where noted.
-All tracks produced by Blackbear and FRND, except "I Felt That", produced alongside Jordan Reyes and Aaron Harmon, and "Half Alive", produced alongside Marshmello.
+All tracks written by Matthew Musto and Andrew Goldstein and produced by Goldstein, except where noted.